Highlands Community Association HOA Fees, Rules & Amenities (Burlington, VT)

 About This Community

-Highlands Community Association is a planned community in Burlington, Vermont (ZIP 05408).
-The HOA fee is $425 per month.
-On-site amenities include Walking Trails, Parks.
-Rentals are not permitted in this community.
+Owners at Highlands Community Association pay about $425 per month ($5,100 annually) in HOA dues.
+The community is a planned development in Burlington, VT (ZIP 05408).
+Residents have access to Walking Trails, Parks.
+Rentals are not currently permitted under the CC&Rs.
 The community is pet-friendly.

 HOA Rules & Restrictions